 Show me your Frankfurt!
-We use the CityLab to research the city of Frankfurt together with its inhabitants – because they are the experts on their city!
+We use the CityLab to explore the city of Frankfurt together with its inhabitants – because they are the experts on their city!

 The CityLab has been on the move since 2010.
 Since then, we have used it to create five large exhibitions together with many different Frankfurters.
 We have been in Ostend and in the Stadionbad, and have researched Ginnheim, the Wallanlagen and the Gallus.
 In 2015 we went on a summer tour, and the 2016 summer tour included the CityLab being on the go with artistic interventions, workshops, city walks, readings and the question “Who lives in Frankfurt and how do they live?”.
 In 2017, we produced a CityLab film for the first time.